 And if I must be glass, can I at least be frosted , one-way, with the edge of opaque

 non-disclosure, the kind from the Toddler Center in my developmental psychology lab, where the children played with no discretion, content while we jotted down our fieldnotes and felt something like power over their oblivion.

-the kind of glass encasing museum exhibits transparent but impenetrable, boldly invincible against the finger smears of those with no regard for the
+Or the kind of glass encasing museum exhibits transparent but impenetrable, boldly invincible against the finger smears of those with no regard for the instructions pleas:

 Do Not Touch the Artifacts-

 because the dinosaur frames, and the fossil remains, and the Galliano get-up that hangs on a mannequin expressionless have the foresight to know your carelessness is just too great a risk; they’ve done their cost-benefit analysis, and they’ve listened to their wise predecessors who were adamant in their instructions pleas to Stay Unscathed At Whatever Cost.